Mozambique Country Commercial Guide

 Limitations on Selling U.S. Products and Services

-There are no limitations specific to U.S. products and services, though the Mozambican Government is establishing a local content law that require foreign companies to have a local partner.
-As of 2020, this law has not been approved by the Government, however the law is not specific as to what constitutes a local partner.
+There are no limitations specific to U.S. products and services, though the Mozambican Government is establishing a local content law that will require foreign companies to have a local partner.
+As of 2020, this law has not been approved by the government.
+At this time, the law is not specific as to what constitutes a local partner.